rsdoiel/antenna/archives/2025/going_electric_2025.24.md

 date: 2025-06-18, from: Inside EVs News

-Electric cars that have backup gas generators are now the fastest growing powertrain in the world.
+Electric cars that have backup gas generators are now the fastest-growing powertrain in the world.

 <br>